-By: Jonathan W. Powell and Christian G. Spesia
+By: Christian G. Spesia

 In Illinois, wills and trusts that encourage their beneficiaries to get a divorce are generally considered invalid because they run contrary to the public policies of our State.
 However, this rule, like any good rule of law, has exceptions.
 It is important to know what these exceptions are, as the alternative is to risk creating a facially invalid will or trust agreement.